--Aerial remote sensing is a continuous process of taking pictures from the sky with the help of a camera mounted on balloons or aeroplanes.

--Aerial remote sensing is generally used to gather information about comparatively smaller areas.
+- -Aerial remote sensing is a continuous process of taking pictures from the sky with the help of a camera mounted on balloons or aeroplanes. - -Aerial remote sensing is generally used to gather information about comparatively smaller areas. - -The photographs obtained through this method are called aerial photographs.

--The advantage of aerial remote sensing is that information of any region can be gathered in accordance with our requirements.
+Advantage of aerial remote sensing

--Another merit of this method is that contiguous pictures of the areas along the path of the air crafts are made available.
+- -Information of any region can be gathered in accordance with our requirements. - -Contiguous pictures of the areas along the path of the air crafts are made available.